CodePushGo/website/src/content/blog/en/how-to-use-aar-files-in-capacitor-plugins.md

 Once the sync completes successfully, your AAR files should be fully integrated and ready for testing.

-## Connecting AAR Features to Capacitor
+## Connecting AAR Features to React Native

 ### Writing the Plugin Class